romshark/Go-1-2-Proposal---Immutability/README.md

 ```

 **NOTICE:** the above code is **bad code**!
 Its purpose was to demonstrate that
-immutables are not constants.
+immutable types are not constants.
 If you want to prevent immutable objects from
 being mutated for sure - drop all mutable references to it as soon as it's
 created!